 It can be as simple as snapping some photos of your employees and trucks with your smartphone device.
 If you like, hire a professional photographer to follow your crew for the day.

-You have a multitude of options to personalize your website.
+You have many options to personalize your website.
 Your homepage deserves original photos, most of all.
 Prospective customers want to know who they’re dealing with.

 Effective marketing speaks directly to the consumer.
-Ordinary stock photos won’t convey trust but limit website conversion rates instead.
+Ordinary stock photos won’t convey trust; they limit website conversion rates.

 Badges & Accolades